 Gut feeling says plastics are bad for the environment – but are the alternatives really better?

-The images of plastic in the oceans, animals trapped in plastic or with plastic in their stomachs, and microplastics accumulating in living beings
+We all know the images of plastic in the oceans, animals trapped in plastic or with plastic in their stomachs, and the concerns about microplastics accumulating in living beings

-Policy has started to address plastic through regulation but is gut feeling confirmed by life cycle assessments?
-Are we on the right track?
+Policy has started to address plastic through legislation and regulation but is the gut feeling confirmed by life cycle assessments?

 Reality is of course more complex and life cycle assessments show replacing plastics often leads to significantly higher CO2 emissions.
 For metals and glass, considerably more energy is required in production and in subsequent transport

-Plastics frequently score points against natural materials.
-Compare a polyethylene shopping bag, which is now banned in Europe, with a cotton shopping bag: the cotton shopping bag would have to be used 100 to 200 times before it could equal the environmental balance of a polyethylene shopping bag used once.
+Plastics can frequently score points against natural materials.
+A comparison of a polyethylene shopping bag, which is now banned in Europe, with a cotton shopping bag came to a clear conclusion: the cotton shopping bag would have to be used 100s of times before it could equal the environmental balance of a polyethylene shopping bag used once.
 Plus, the cotton bag is never to be washed or the impacts of the washing process must be added on top

-The reason for cotton’s poor environmental performance are the agrochemicals used in cultivation and the complex production process for the yarn, fabric and bag
+The reasons are the agrochemicals used in cultivation and the complex production process for the yarn, fabric and bag

-Fruit and veg are living plants, constantly interacting in complex ways, some of which degrade the product.
-In supermarkets, they are photosynthesising, making new compounds, breaking down others and emitting growth regulators to the air that affect the behaviour of neighbouring crops on the shelves
+Fruit and veg are living plants, constantly interacting in complex ways.
+In supermarkets, they are still photosynthesising, making new compounds, breaking down others and even emitting growth regulators that affect the behaviour of neighbouring crops on the shelves around them

 Understanding these incredibly sophisticated interactions and how to control them has led to ingenious inventions including wrapping, that have dramatically extended the shelf life of crops.
 Waste has been slashed and nutritional quality and flavour improved.